 Shade Flowers for Pest Control

-Some shade flowers in a forest garden work to control pests by attracting predatory insects that help to keep pest numbers down.
+Some flowers in a forest garden work to control pests by attracting predatory insects that help to keep pest numbers down.
 Yarrow is one excellent example.
 It’s white umbels of flowers attract a range of beneficial insects – not only pollinators but also hoverflies, ladybugs and parasitic wasps to help keep the numbers of aphids and other insect pests down.
 Yarrow prefers full sun, but can also do fine in the partial shade of the fringes of a forest garden.

-Other shade flowers serve as a sacrificial trap crop.
+Other flowers serve as a sacrificial trap crop.
 Hostas, for example, are seemingly irresistible to slugs, and may help to keep these away from other important crops in your forest garden.
-Other shade flowers may also help by being irresistible to aphids, or other insect pests.
+Other flowers may also help by being irresistible to aphids, or other insect pests.

-Some other shade flowers for your forest garden will work to repel pest species that you want to keep away.
+Some other flowers for your forest garden will work to repel pest species that you want to keep away.
 For example, flowering chives and other members of the allium family can do fine on the edges of a forest garden and can repel, distract or confuse a range of insect pests.

 - Bergenia ‘Overture’